10 years ago, it’s when my road to Avengers: Infinity War starts.

 Speaking of Thanos…

 Going in to make Infinity War, Josh Brolin had some concerns (probably sparked by past MCU installments) regarding Thanos presence into the narrative of the film (and probably the next one as well).
-He then said he was really glad it wasn’t the case.
+He then said he was thrilled it wasn’t the case.

 He is arguably more human than the Avengers, and that’s why he indeed is one terrifying (and undeniably terrific) villain.